Sufism in India: Naqshbandiyyah

 Babur, the founder of the Mughal dynasty in 1526, was already initiated in the Naqshbandi order prior to conquering Delhi Sultanate.
 This royal affiliation gave considerable impetus to the order.

-This order has been considered as most orthodox among all sufi orders.
+This order is regarded as the most orthodox among all Sufi orders.

 Mujaddadiya

 This order is a branch of Qadariya Naqshbandiya Order.
 It is belong to Shaykh Ahmad Mujaddad Alf Sani Sirhindi, who was a great wali Allah and Mujaddid (Riviver) of 11th Hijri century and also called Riviver for 1000 year.
 He was born in Sirhind Punjab and his last resting place also in Sirhind Punjab.

 Sarwari Qadri

 The Sarwari Qadri order was founded by Sultan Bahu which branched out of the Qadiriyyah order.
 Hence, it follows the same approach of the order but unlike most Sufi orders, it does not follow a specific dress code, seclusion, or other lengthy exercises.
 Its mainstream philosophy is related directly to the heart and contemplating on the name of Allah, i.e., the word الله (allāh) as written on own heart.